 Republic Polytechnic’s Digital Business Challenge (DBC) 2025 returned with a meaningful twist – this year’s theme?
-Empowering social enterprises.
+Empowering groundups.

-Held in collaboration with BAGUS (Building All Groundups for Success) Together, this two-day challenge saw students diving headfirst into the world of digital innovation, coming up with bold, sustainable solutions to help ground-up social enterprises thrive..
+Held in collaboration with National Volunteer and Philanthropy Centre (NVPC) and BAGUS (Building All Groundups for Success), this two-day challenge saw students diving headfirst into the world of digital innovation, coming up with bold, sustainable solutions to help groundups thrive..

 From Ideas to Action